-Each service contract is charged based on the following formula; (1) actual route mileage and route hours times the direct cost factors (miles or hours), plus (2) route hours times the fixed cost factor, plus (3) training costs based on percentage of route hours to total Authority hours, and (4) capital cost based on percentage of route mileage to total Authority mileage.
+Each service contract is charged based on the following formula; (1) actual route mileage and route hours times the direct cost factors (miles or hours), plus (2) route hours times the fixed cost factor, plus (3) training costs based on percentage of route hours to total Authority hours, and (4) capital cost based on percentage of route mileage.

-Located in the heart of downtown Aspen, the Rubey Park Transit Center serves as a major transportation hub for commuters, skiers, and visitors.
+RFTA buses located at the Rubey Park Transit Center, in the heart of downtown Aspen, serving as a major transportation hub for commuters, skiers, and visitors.